-Individuals who wish to seek damages for their injuries after they were fitted with metal on metal hip implants and subsequently developed complications should consider contacting the Georgia Injury Attorney Group today.
+Individuals who wish to seek damages for their injuries after they were fitted with metal on metal hip implants and subsequently developed complications should consider contacting Attorney Group for Georgia today.
 Depending on the circumstances surrounding your condition, you could be eligible to seek compensation for your injuries.
 Please consult our frequently asked questions below for more information about metal on metal hip implants and contact us to determine whether you have a case.

 1. What should I be looking for as far as symptoms of complications?